Why are postdoctoral fellowships (PDFs) only available through the Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs)?

 No, but you must have completed your PhD at a research organisation that is part of a DTP or CDT.
 A list of these eligible organisations can be found here:

-The eligibility criteria says that I have to have submitted my PhD by the time I submit my proposal.
+The eligibility criteria says that I have to have submitted my PhD and passed the viva voce by the call closing date of 23 March 2020.
 What does this mean?

 I have a fixed-term contract ending before the fellowship start date.
 Am I eligible?